StartBootstrap/startbootstrap-clean-blog-jekyll/_posts/2011-04-24-defensive-photobooth.md

 <iframe width="640" height="360" src="//www.youtube.com/embed/U4oB28ksiIo" frameborder="0" allowfullscreen> </iframe>

-…also known as the “Do not fuck with a hacker’s machine” clip, and the fact I started using Debian exclusively on my netbook, I decided to make preparations in advance for a dire situation in which my laptop is stolen/captured by insurgents, and retrieve it easier or even play a prank on them.
+…also known as the “Do not fuck with a hacker’s machine” clip, and the fact I started using Debian exclusively on my netbook, I decided to make preparations<!--more--> in advance for a dire situation in which my laptop is stolen/captured by insurgents, and retrieve it easier or even play a prank on them.
 These were my postulates:

 * I should always know the IP of my netbook, assuming it’s connected to the internet
 * If someone other than me is using my computer, he should be well (and discretely) photographed.